Martakia/TigerZoneFinal/README.md

 Additionally, we set up a local mock server called GameServer.java (localhost) in which we would generate a random deck of 6 tiles and our AI would play itself.
 With the output, we manually checked that everything was logically correct (meeple placement, tile placement, etc).
 To run this test, follow the directions under the section "To run the TigerZone Client using localhost server (Testing & Debugging)"; which is further up this page.

 Additionally the version of the game located in the folder named "TZ version with GUI but without TCP" is an earlier build which was used for debugging new methods and algorithms, and has a different GUI that a user can interact with to play the game, or have AIs play the game.
 This is expanded further in the "TZ version with GUI but without TCP" section.
 This project is buildable in eclipse using the  "using project from filesystem" option.
+Compiling each class with javac in commandline and run it through there, but this was found to only work when the project was downloaded as a zip folder.
 The key commands are as followed:

 R - rotates card